What is Ground and Bonding of the Electrical System in your Home or Office?

 The Purpose of Bonding

 Bonding ensures all metal components and conductive surfaces in a structure are electrically connected.
 This includes water pipes, gas lines, metal ductwork, and appliance enclosures.
 By bonding these elements together with a conductor like bare copper wire, you eliminate dangerous voltage differences between them.
 This crucial step prevents a shock hazard that could occur if you were to touch two objects at different electrical potentials simultaneously.
+In practice, bonding also plays a vital role in ensuring that overcurrent protection devices, such as circuit breakers, operate correctly; without a low-impedance bond between conductive parts, a fault may not draw enough current to trip the breaker, leaving a dangerous condition undetected.

 For authoritative guidance on safe electrical installations, professionals often refer to the National Electrical Code (NEC), which sets the benchmark for grounding and bonding practices.
 You can review the code’s scope and purpose through resources like the National Fire Protection Association.